-If you wish to apply for our 2019 bursary scheme, please email a copy of your CV and a completed application form to Samantha Foss, HR Advisor.
-All applications will not be looked at until the 2019 closing date.
+If you wish to apply for our 2020 bursary scheme, please email a copy of your CV and a completed application form to Samantha Foss, HR Advisor.
+Our closing date for applications for September 2020 is 31 January 2020.
 Please do not hesitate to contact Samantha by email or telephone (01481 723848) with any questions.

 Our Articles of Clerkship programme that we run in our Cayman Islands office is designed to develop the legal practice and professional skills of those who have aspirations to become a Lawyer.
 During this eighteen month programme, under the guidance of the training principal, the Articled Clerk will gain both contentious and non-contentious experience across commercial and corporate law, investment funds and dispute resolution whilst also getting exposure to our other departments such as fiduciary and property.
 They will be supported by Partners and Senior Associates, and will be encouraged to have as much 'hands on' experience and direct client contact as possible.

 Articled Clerks are the future of the firm.
 We don’t just choose bright people, we choose people we believe are capable of doing business.
 The kind of person you are matters, because clients do business with people they respect and like.
 We look for people who can add value to our firm as they develop.
 You provide enthusiasm, intellect and character; we provide a professional, supportive and friendly environment to qualify in and develop your legal career.

 Candidates will be Caymanian with an excellent academic record, having obtained a 2:1 in their undergraduate degree and passed their PPC or equivalent qualification.